Product marketing vs. brand marketing: what’s the difference?

 One major part of brand marketing is the visual identity that marketers work with design teams to craft.
 This includes anything from the logo to the color palette to typography to graphic elements and other imagery.

-The goal here is to create a consistent and recognizable visual identity that grabs people’s attention and builds connections with the audience.
+The goal here is to create a logo and an overall consistent and recognizable visual identity that grabs people’s attention and builds connections with the audience.

 Brand messaging